 All operations are carried out in element-wise fashion.
 Here is an example.

-When there is a mismatch in length (number of elements) of operand vectors, the elements in shorter one is recycled in a cyclic manner to match the length of the longer one.
+When there is a mismatch in length (number of elements) of operand vectors, the elements in the shorter one are recycled in a cyclic manner to match the length of the longer one.